poroping/terraform-provider-fortios/docs/data-sources/vpnipsec_phase1.md

 The `certificate` block contains:

 * `name` - Certificate name.
+* `internal_domain_list` - List of domains for which the client directs DNS queries to the internal DNS servers for resolution.
+DNS servers are configured in the mode-cfg settings.
+One or more internal domain names in quotes separated by spaces, like "abc.com xyz.com 123.com"The structure of `internal_domain_list` block is documented below.

+The `internal_domain_list` block contains:

+* `domain_name` - Domain name.
 * `ipv4_exclude_range` - Configuration Method IPv4 exclude ranges.The structure of `ipv4_exclude_range` block is documented below.

 The `ipv4_exclude_range` block contains: